 Transient occupancy tax (TOT) is a tax levied on guests who stay in a short-term rental or hotel for fewer than 30 consecutive days.
-Also known as a hotel tax, lodging tax, or bed tax, TOT is collected by the host or booking platform and remitted to the local government to fund tourism promotion, infrastructure, and public services.
+Collected by the host or booking platform and remitted to the local government, TOT funds tourism promotion, infrastructure, and public services — and in most markets it represents one of the largest regulatory compliance obligations an Airbnb host faces.

 Key Takeaways

-TOT applies to stays under 30 days and is typically calculated as a percentage of the nightly rate
+TOT applies to stays under 30 days and is calculated as a percentage of the nightly rental charge

-Hosts are legally responsible for collecting and remitting TOT even when platforms handle partial collection
+Hosts are legally responsible for collecting and remitting TOT even when platforms only partially handle it

-Airbnb collects TOT automatically in many jurisdictions, but coverage is not universal
+Airbnb collects TOT automatically in many — but not all — jurisdictions; always verify your specific coverage

 How Transient Occupancy Tax Works